 Like Lynch, Rawn has suffered crippling health issues, which sheathed her pen for almost a decade.
 She began writing again about 10 years ago, but was not ready to finish the “Exiles” trilogy.
 Instead, she started a new series with Spellbinder.

-Since then Rawn has been writing steadily, releasing another six novels in two series, with Playing to the Gods out next month, but she still has not returned to her “Exiles” trilogy.
+Since then Rawn has been writing steadily, releasing another six novels in two series.
+Playing to the Gods came out in 2017, but she still has not returned to her “Exiles” trilogy.

-Rumor has it that The Captal’s Tower is Rawn's next project, we hope so.
-And we hope it’s worth the 20-year wait.
+Rumor has it that The Captal’s Tower is Rawn's next project.
+We hope so.
+And we hope it’s worth the over-20-year wait.
 Regardless, we're glad she's writing again.